Yoquec/pacmanMLdr/notes.md

         return possible
 ```

-This method gets called as
+This method gets called as:

 ```{py}
 return Actions.getPossibleActions( state.getPacmanState().configuration, state.data.layout.walls )
 ```

+#### Take a look at generateSuccessor() [./busters.py 107]
+Not really necessary because A* just gives us our next movement, but does not realize it.